BitcoinDeveloperNetwork/tutorials/building-a-bitcoin-protocol-cli-using-javascript/index.md

 Connection closed
 ```

-> Note: There a are many useful packages which help in creating complex cli tools including `prompt`, `commander` and `yargs`.
+> Note: There a are many useful packages which help in creating complex cli tools including [prompt](https://www.npmjs.com/package/prompt), [commander](https://www.npmjs.com/package/commander) and [yargs](https://www.npmjs.com/package/yargs).
 We have omitted these for the sake of simplicity, but feel free to explore these yourself.

 ### The conversation